TeamCatB/PersonalSetup/README.md

 ## Summary
-This all serves to enable code-server an encrypted VHD VM generated via Packer protected by a 2FA Oauth2 running via QEMU on an encrypted host machine w/ a TAP device for layer 2 traffic routed to using the Wireguard peer IP on a pfsense router through the use of entries on the NAT table and the host device firewalled off from any traffic.
+This all serves to enable code-server on an encrypted VHD VM generated via Packer protected by a 2FA Oauth2 running via QEMU on an encrypted host machine w/ a TAP device for layer 2 traffic routed to using the Wireguard peer IP on a pfsense router through the use of entries on the NAT table and the host device firewalled off from any traffic.
 On the other end of the Wireguard tunnel is a VPS Wireguard container which serves to provide an Unbound DNS server container hosts to the peers for intranet access.
 Alongside this is a self-hosted cloud storage implementation using Wasabi and Nextcloud.

 This will walk through the process utilized to establish a well-fortified, limited access, virtual machine used for development purposes such as code-server or Jetbrain's Gateway.